The Digital PV Panther Project

 2 New Courses

 In Fall 2023, the Digital PV Panther Project worked with Dr. Bequita Pegram and Dr. Malachi Crawford to develop a new History program minor in Digital Storytelling as well as 2 new courses: HIST 3330: Intro to Digital Storytelling and HIST 3331: Podcasting Oral History.

 Black Digital Humanities

-We must recognize the importance of elevating the HBCU experience through historic preservation.
-By collaborating to achieve common goals, we will re-build the sense of community lost during the pandemic.
-By promoting archival collections at PVAMU, the Digital PV Panther Project gives stakeholders a sense of purpose about promoting the Black experience!
+We recognize the importance of elevating the HBCU experience through historic preservation.
+By collaborating to achieve common goals, we hope to re-build the sense of community lost during the pandemic.
+By promoting the institutional history of PVAMU, the Digital PV Panther Project gives students and other stakeholders a sense of purpose about promoting the Black experience!